jdc-cunningham/pi-zero-hq-cam/camera/software/DEVLOG.md

 okay I need to hit goals... once it's late enough eg. 9 AM I'll design/print the lense barrel clamps

+9:13 AM

+I designed the barrel wrappers for the 35mm lens (main), not sure if I'll do the others today, each one is different and the printing is 2-4 hours per piece, 2 per lens

+---

 12/09/2023